martinvonz/jj/docs/git-compatibility.md

 Commits created by `jj` have a ref starting with `refs/jj/` to prevent GC.

-Commit metadata that cannot be represented in Git commits (such as the Change ID) is stored outside of the Git repo (currently in `.jj/store/extra/`).
+Commit metadata that cannot be represented in Git commits (such as the Change ID and information about conflicts) is stored outside of the Git repo (currently in `.jj/store/extra/`).

-Paths with conflicts cannot be represented in Git.
-They appear as files with a `.jjconflict` suffix in the Git repo.
-They contain a JSON representation with information about the conflict.
-They are not meant to be human-readable.
+Commits with conflicts cannot be represented in Git.
+They appear in the Git commit as as root directories called`.jjconflict-base-*/` and `.jjconflict-side-*/`.
+Note that the purpose of this representation is only to prevent GC of the relevant trees; the authoritative information is in the Git-external storage mentioned in the paragraph above.
+As long as you use `jj` commands to work with them, you won't notice those paths.
+If, on the other hand, you use e.g. `git switch` to check one of them out, you will see those directories in your working copy.
+If you then run e.g. `jj status`, the resulting snapshot will contain those directories, making it look like they replaced all the other paths in your repo.
+You will probably want to run `jj abandon` to get back to the state with the unresolved conflicts.